antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### .NET Core 1.1

 .NET Core 1.1 has transitioned to LTS Support, adopting the same LTS timeframe as .NET Core 1.0.

-They will both go out of support on August 14th, 2019.
+.NET Core 1.0 and 1.1 will both go out of support on June 27, 2019 or 12 months after the .NET Core 2.0 LTS release, whichever is shorter.

 We recommend that all 1.0 customers move to 1.1, if not to 2.0. .NET Core 1.1 has important usability fixes in it that make for a significantly better development experience than 1.0.